klahrich/chiefhustler/content/posts/purchased-baba.md

 ### Thesis Summary

 Charlie Munger bought some (19% of The Daily Journal's portfolio).
 The last time he bought something was in 2014.
-The current price is lower than when he bought.
+Mohnish Pabrai has bought as well.
+The current price is lower than when they bought.
 Sentiment on the stock is probably near peak pessimism.
 Valuation is cheap.
 Growth, optionality, FCF and balance sheet are very strong.

 ### Quantitative